weilix88/buildsimhub_python_api/README.md

    html = results.get_simulation_results('html')
    print(html)
 ```
-If the simulation job is completed, you can get result files by calling `get_simulation_results(type)` function.
+If the simulation job is completed, you can get simulation output files by calling `get_simulation_results(type)` function.
 The function will immediately return the requested results in text format.
+The list of the files that currently are available for retrieving:
+1. eso
+2. html
+3. err
+4. rdd
+5. eio

 <a name="functions"></a>
 #Object and Functions